Migraine Relief with Botox Injections

 FDA-Approved Treatment for Chronic Migraine Management

-At Novel U Wellness, we offer Botox® migraine treatment — a clinically proven and FDA-approved solution for individuals suffering from chronic migraine headaches.
+At Novel U Wellness in Long Beach, we offer Botox® migraine treatment — a clinically proven and FDA-approved solution for individuals suffering from chronic migraine headaches.
 If you experience 15 or more headache days per month, Botox may be the breakthrough therapy you need to reclaim your quality of life.

 What Is Botox for Migraine?